-With InBatch software, real-time reporting capabilities are available using ArchestrA Reports within Wonderware Information Server (WIS), leveraging Microsoft Reporting Services capabilities for configuring reports and WIS for viewing reports.
+With InBatch software, real-time reporting capabilities are available using Microsoft Reporting Services (SSRS) capabilities for configuring and viewing reports.

-Be aware that WIS Client licenses are required for viewing published reports on workstations in a network.
+Client access licenses are required for viewing published reports on workstations in a network.

-Reports are available to any workstation equipped with a network connection (a second Ethernet connection is required), a valid WIS license, and an Internet browser.
-The reporting system offers end-ofbatch reports and time triggers, such as time of day.
+Reports are available to any workstation equipped with a network connection to the batch reporting server, a valid license, and an Internet browser.
+The reporting system offers end-of-batch reports and time triggers, such as time of day.
 Both batch and continuous data can be combined in one report.

 InBatch software provides more than 20 report templates as examples for your use.
-You can run and view reports using the WIS interface as shown in Figure 9.
+You can run and view reports using the Reporting Services interface as shown in Figure 11.
 Reports can retrieve any piece of information stored in the Batch Historian and can be used in a real-time or off-line mode.
-Refer to Figure 10.
+Refer to Figure 12.

-Figure 9.
-Batch Reports Interface via Wonderware Information Server (WIS)
+Figure 11.
+Batch Reports Interface via Reporting Services